 Clearly describe your used methods, state your conclusions, and argue that the results you obtained make (or do not make) sense and the reasons behind it.
 Keep the report short and to the point, with a strict limit of 3 pages.
-References and additional technical do not count towards this page limit.
+References and an additional technical appendix are allowed.
+Those do not count towards this page limit, but do not expect the reviewer to read the appendix.